 “I will be stripped of my rank even if I stayed, because I will not go along with their madness.
 And then what?
 I would be an ordinary Shifter still forced to fight and listen to their orders.
 No, if I am being stripped of my title, I am going to go my own way and do what I think is right.”

-“You know,” Savannah said musingly, “with all three of us Head Shifters, Lexa, a Healer, and the Oracle, we may actually succeed in retrieving Nico and bringing him onto our side.”
+“You know,” Brynna said musingly, “with all three of us Head Shifters, Jineh, a Healer, and the Oracle, we may actually succeed in retrieving Kai and bringing him onto our side.”

 Cas blinked.
 “The Oracle?”

 Solana said, “We figured she’d be the only one able to make the Phoenix listen.”

 Cas scowled.
 “The Oracle is locked away right now in the Room of Purification.
 It is guarded day and night, and has no windows, only a single door warded heavily.
 You’ll never be able to get her out of there.”
 He paused, thoughtful.
 “But I think I can.”

 “Great!” said Brynna brightly.
 “You should go do that, and I will get Adian.”

 Before anyone could move, however, there was a knock at the door.
 They all froze, like they had been caught in some terrible act.
 After a moment, a familiar voice called out, “Lady Solana?
 Are you there?”